TheMaryK/ElectronicSalesAnalysis/README.md

 ### Project Overview

-This project focuses on uncovering key trends in **customer purchasing behavior, payment preferences, and satisfaction levels for an electronic company from September 2023 to September 2024.
+This project focuses on uncovering key trends in customer purchasing behavior, payment preferences, and satisfaction levels for an electronic company from September 2023 to September 2024.
 This analysis aims to provide data-driven insights to help enhance customer satisfaction, optimize marketing strategies, and inform business growth initiatives.

 ### Data Source

-The data for this project, **"Electronic_sales.csv"**, was sourced from **Kaggle**.[see it here](https://www.kaggle.com/datasets/cameronseamons/electronic-sales-sep2023-sep2024) This dataset contains comprehensive customer attributes, product, order and transaction details which provide the foundation for analyzing customer behavior, payment preferences, and satisfaction trends within the company.
+The data for this project, **"Electronic_sales.csv"**, was sourced from **Kaggle**[see it here](https://www.kaggle.com/datasets/cameronseamons/electronic-sales-sep2023-sep2024).
+This dataset contains comprehensive customer attributes, product, order and transaction details.

 ### Tools
 - Python: For data analysis and visualization.
 [Check it out](